arfazkhan/BFH-TRIO/README.md

     async: ^2.6.1

 ## How to configure
   Setting up and configuring this project is pretty easy.
-Just clone this repository update the plugins and you are good to go.
-As this project does not use firebase at the moment, you can neglect setting up your firebase server.
+Clone this repository, update the plugins and you are good to go.
+As this project does not use firebase at the moment, you can neglect setting up your firebase.

 ## How to Run TRIO
    You may download the apk file from the link and install it on your device\